GrammaTech/gtirb-rewriting/doc/Getting-Started.md

 * `scratch_registers`: see the above section on scratch registers
 * `x86_syntax`: choose between using Intel and AT&T assembly syntax for the patch
+* `reads_registers`: registers which are read from incoming assembly instructions so not be included as scratch registers or clobbered registers.

 ## Labels